gwin-lim/deepseek-r1-local-docker/readme.md

 ### Prerequisites

 - Make(if running on Windows via WSL2 install using `sudo apt-get install make`)
-- Docker and Docker Compose
+- Docker and Docker Compose `make install-docker`

 To allow docker to make use of GPU acceleration on Linux or Windows via WSL2, you need to install the NVIDIA Container Toolkit.
 For MacOS, this is not required and should just work (althought not tested as of yet).
+For Windows native/docker desktop, gpu support is not currently supported.

 - For GPU Support you'll need:
   - NVIDIA GPU